 “Dreading hair takes time and work,” says Mills.
 “You have to twist and lock the hair.
 Ideally this is best done by someone who knows what they are doing – it’s not a DIY thing.”

 Fortunately the upkeep of this up-do is something that can be done at home.
 “You need to keep twisting them and rinse your hair as opposed to shampooing,” adds Mills.
-Using a wax or moisturising gel will also help maintain the style at tame any rogue hairs.
+Using a wax or moisturising gel will also help maintain the style and tame any rogue hairs.

 Julius Caesar’s Face-Framing Crop